djscroggins/scripts/README.md

     ./clean-downloads.sh
     ```

 - Or set to run with cron.
-Sample tab to clean Downloads folder every day at 9 pm and log cron output
+Sample tab to clean Downloads folder every day at 21:00:00 UTC and log cron output

     ```
     0 21 * * * cd /path/to/scripts/ && ./clean-downloads.sh > /path/to/scripts/cron-logs/clean-downloads.log 2>&1
     ```

     To set tab

     ```bash
     crontab -e
     ```